Why Redwood City

 What buying in Redwood City actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-Redwood City-specific particulars are covered in the FAQ below; the K-8 district by parcel (RCSD vs BRSSD vs Woodside Elementary) is the highest-leverage pre-offer step for family buyers, with a $200K to $500K premium attached to the BRSSD attendance in Redwood Shores.
+Redwood City-specific particulars are covered in the FAQ below; the K-8 district by parcel (RCSD vs BRSSD vs Woodside Elementary) is the highest-leverage pre-offer step for buyers who prioritize K-8 assignment, with a premium attached to the BRSSD attendance in Redwood Shores.
+Attendance assignment is set by parcel and rankings differ by school, so verify the exact assignment with the district registrar before an offer.

 What selling in Redwood City involves